Save Darfur Coalition

-The Save Darfur Coalition was an advocacy group that attempted to raise public awareness and mobilize a massive response to the atrocities in Sudan's western region of Darfur.
-In Washington, D.C., a coalition of more than 190 religious, political, and human rights organizations came together and campaigned for reform for the atrocities of the War in Darfur, which had resulted in a humanitarian crisis.
-300,000 civilians died and 2.7 million people were displaced between the years of 2003 and 2008.
+The Save Darfur Coalition was an advocacy group formed in 2004 that attempted to raise public awareness and mobilize a large response to the atrocities in Sudan's western region of Darfur.
+In Washington, D.C., a coalition of more than 190 religious, political, and human rights organizations campaigned to draw attention to and encourage policy responses regarding the atrocities of the War in Darfur, which had resulted in a humanitarian crisis.
+According to international estimates, 300,000 civilians died and 2.7 million people were displaced between 2003 and 2008.

 History

 Founding

 The Save Darfur Coalition was founded at the "Darfur Emergency Summit in New York City" on July 14, 2004.
-The Coalition began when the United States Holocaust Memorial Museum and American Jewish World Service organized this event at the CUNY Graduate Center in Manhattan, featuring Holocaust survivor and Nobel Peace Prize-winner Elie Wiesel.
+The Coalition began when the United States Holocaust Memorial Museum and American Jewish World Service organized the event at the CUNY Graduate Center in Manhattan, featuring Holocaust survivor and Nobel Peace Prize-laureate Elie Wiesel.

 The coalition grew into an alliance of more than 190 religious, political, and human rights organizations committed to ending the alleged genocide in Darfur.
 Save Darfur was headquartered in Washington, D.C., with a staff of 30 professional organizers, policy advisors, and communications specialists.

 The coalition's members initially signed on to the following unity statement:

 "We stand together and unite our voices to raise public awareness and mobilize a massive response to the atrocities in Sudan's western region of Darfur.
 Responding to a rebellion in 2003, the regime of Sudanese President Omar al-Bashir and its allied militia, known as the Janjaweed, launched a campaign of destruction against the civilian population of ethnic groups identified with the rebels.
 They wiped out entire villages, destroyed food and water supplies, stole livestock, and systematically murdered, tortured, and raped civilians.
 The Sudanese government's genocidal, scorched earth campaign has claimed hundreds of thousands of lives through direct violence, disease, and starvation, and continues to destabilize the region.
 Millions have fled their homes and live in dangerous camps in Darfur, and hundreds of thousands are refugees in neighboring Chad.
 Violence continues today.
 Ultimately, the fate of the Darfuri people depends on establishing lasting and just peace in all of Sudan and in the region."